Movies: Escape or Compass?

 And finally: “Avengers… assemble.”

-That wasn’t just fan service.
-It was nearly ten years of storytelling finally hitting a crescendo in the most epic mic drop in cinema history (in my humble opinion).
+That was more than just fan service.
+That was nearly a decade of storytelling, finally hitting a crescendo in the most epic mic drop in cinema history (in my humble opinion).

 And then, that quiet, devastating moment: